dickinson-comp492-spring2024/web/resources/index.md

 ## Class 20, Friday 4/5/2024

-Poster peer review + capstone lab day
+Poster peer review + abstract/registration for civic engagement symposium + capstone lab day

 Posters for review:
 * None submitted yet.
 Links to posters will be added here when they are submitted.